bmabsout/Thesis/src/chapters/04_fulfillment_priority_logic.typ

 === Validation and Iteration

-The most critical step is validation: do your fulfillment functions actually align with your semantic understanding?
+The most critical step is validation: do your fulfillment reward functions actually align with your semantic understanding for specific transitions?

 *Validation Process*:
-1. Generate test scenarios with known performance levels
+1. Generate test scenarios with known performance levels for transitions
-2. Evaluate what fulfillment values your functions produce
+2. Evaluate what fulfillment reward values your functions produce
 3. Compare with your intuitive assessment
 4. Adjust parameters until alignment is achieved

 *Example Validation*:
-- Small control change (0.1 rad/s): $f_"smoothness" = 0.95$ ✓ "Very smooth"
+- Small control change (0.1 rad/s): $f_"smoothness"(s,a,s') = 0.95$ ✓ "Very smooth transition"
-- Medium control change (0.5 rad/s): $f_"smoothness" = 0.6$ ✓ "Somewhat jerky"
+- Medium control change (0.5 rad/s): $f_"smoothness"(s,a,s') = 0.6$ ✓ "Somewhat jerky transition"
-- Large control change (1.0 rad/s): $f_"smoothness" = 0.2$ ✓ "Too aggressive"
+- Large control change (1.0 rad/s): $f_"smoothness"(s,a,s') = 0.2$ ✓ "Too aggressive transition"

-If your function outputs don't match your semantic assessment, adjust the parameters ($λ$, thresholds, margins) until they align.
+If your function outputs don't match your semantic assessment for a transition, adjust the parameters ($λ$, thresholds, margins) until they align.

 == Continuous Logic: Composing Semantic Relationships

-Once you have fulfillment functions that accurately capture individual objectives, FPL provides continuous logic operators to compose them while preserving semantic meaning.
+Once you have fulfillment reward functions that accurately capture individual objectives, FPL provides continuous logic operators to compose them (typically by composing their FQ-values) while preserving semantic meaning.

 === The AND Relationship: Joint Satisfaction

 When you say "the robot should be safe AND smooth," you mean both objectives must be satisfied.
-FPL uses generalized means with $p ≤ 0$ to capture AND semantics:
+FPL uses generalized means with $p <= 0$ to capture AND semantics:

 ```
 φ = f_safety ∧_p f_smoothness